jennego/cowichan-dressage-site/README.md

 - Date-Fns
 - Datebook (for ics/google cal generation)

 Makes use of GatsbyImage, Contentful/Gatsby provided GraphQL and hooks.
+Runs on Netlify and makes use of Netlify forms.

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">